MADELEINE MOMENT: THE TECHNOLOGY OF MEMORY AND SENTIMENT Exhibition Series

 Madeleine Moment: The Technology of Memory and Sentiment (hereafter referred to as Madeleine Moment) is a research based curatorial project that TheCube Project Space has undertaken since 2022.
 Madeleine Moment proceeds in three phases over a two-year period.
 The first phase comprised a series of thematic forums with a star-studded lineup of lecturers who outlined multi-dimensional thinking approaches from different perspectives such as medicine, philosophy, humanities, arts, and history of technology.
 At the end of 2022, TheCube staged the four-day Sonic Shaman—TheCube Forum Music Festival underpinned by performance and sound experiences.
 Launched in 2023, the third phase presents an eponymous international exhibition featuring nine artists from Taiwan and abroad.

 In order to expand the heterogeneous art experiences for the viewers and the participants, Madeleine Moment is to be held at three venues in Taipei and Taichung for five consecutive months in a strip format.
-Part I of the exhibition opens at TheCube Project Space, showing the long-term project by Huang Po-Chih—Seven People Crossing the Sea, life stories about the garment workers in Asia’s garment industrial center from the 60s to 80s.
-The exhibition starts from 27 May to 23 July.
-Information about relevant events will be released.
+Part I of the exhibition has opened at TheCube Project Space, showing the long-term project by Huang Po-Chih—Seven People Crossing the Sea, life stories about the garment workers in Asia’s garment industrial center from the 60s to 80s.
+The exhibition was from 27 May to 23 July.

 ▍About the Exhibition